Aitslab/corona/dictionaries/readme.md

-dictionaries which can be used with the dictionary-based tagger (input 1)
+dictionaries which can be used with the dictionary-based tagger (dictionary annotation pipeline)

 dictionary name is equal to annotation class name